 This pattern for crocheting clear lined diamonds was born as a consequence for my love and journeys to the wonderful city of Copenhagen in Denmark.
-I started to wonder how to crochet diamonds with clear lines and to be able to crochet flat pieces like a rug back in 2013.
-After many attempts, one boring Sunday I happened to take a look at a crocheted piece I had crocheted with half trebles (with UK terms) or half double crochets (with US terms).
-It made me understand that I would get very clear lines with the stitch.
+I started wondering how to crochet diamonds with clear lines and to be able to crochet flat pieces like a rug back in 2013.
+After many attempts, one boring Sunday in 2014 I happened to take a look at a crocheted piece I had crocheted with half trebles (with UK terms) or half double crochets (with US terms).
+It made me understand that I would get very clear lines with this stitch.
 With this same technique, you can also crochet other patterns with lines going upward and downward / or \.
-In my blog www.hiljadesign.fi and on my Instagram account you can see various patterns and pieces I have made with this technique.
+In my blog www.pirjoriittam.blogspot.com and on my Instagram account you can see various patterns and pieces I have made with this technique.
 So far I have made rugs, IPad sleeves, pillow cases, scarves, bracelets and pouches with this technique.
 The patterns vary from triangles to patterns inspired by Moroccan rugs.
 Hope you like the technique as well and have use for it!
 And most of all, have fun crocheting!

 When it comes to achieving neat edges, I have the habit of crocheting one hdc into the same stitch as ch 2 at the beginning of each row (see the first picture below).
 At the end of the row I jump over the last hdc of the row and make the last hdc to ch 2 of the previous row (see the second picture below).
 I think this way the edges are quite even and beautiful.

 When crocheting only one single motif I don’t usually carry yarn inside the work during the whole row, but leave it where the motif begins for the next row (as you can for example see in the second picture below).

 1. Ch 21. (= 19 stitches + 2 ch to turn around)